New Qualification Guidelines for Bariatric Surgery, Los Angeles

-Qualification Guidelines for Bariatric Surgery
+Introduction to New Qualification Guidelines for Bariatric Surgery

 If you suffer from the disease of obesity, this information is sure to interest you.

-The American Society for Metabolic and Bariatric Surgery (ASMBS) and the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO) have officially altered the qualification guidelines for bariatric surgery after a whopping 30 years.
+The American Society for Metabolic and Bariatric Surgery (ASMBS) and the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO) have officially altered the qualification guidelines for bariatric surgery after 30 years.

 If you carry too much weight and nothing has worked to help you lose weight, you will want to pay attention to how these changes affect you.